 In December last year, the Marshall Islands joined 113 nations to support a landmark UN General Assembly resolution to begin negotiations on a treaty to prohibit nuclear weapons.
 All Pacific island states, with the exception of the Federated States of Micronesia, voted in favour of the resolution, reflecting the importance of the cold war history that saw more than 315 atmospheric and underground nuclear tests at ten sites.

 Now, beginning on 27 March 2017, negotiations for the nuclear weapons ban treaty are under way in New York, with a second round of talks scheduled for June and July.
-Across the Asia-Pacific region, governments as diverse as Indonesia, Thailand, Malaysia, New Zealand, Papua New Guinea and Fiji are discussing a binding international agreement similar to treaties that have abolished other classes of weapons (landmines, cluster munitions, chemical and biological weapons).
+Across the Asia-Pacific region, governments as diverse as Indonesia, Thailand, Malaysia, New Zealand, Papua New Guinea and Fiji are discussing a binding agreement similar to treaties that have abolished other classes of weapons (landmines, cluster munitions, chemical and biological weapons).

 It’s no surprise that the nine nuclear-armed states will be reluctant to accede to the treaty.
 But the refusal of the Australian government to participate in the negotiations is a sad commentary on how Canberra’s security posture has been integrated into US nuclear war doctrines.
-With the nuclear ban treaty likely to be completed later this year, non-nuclear states will have the opportunity to sign on to an international agreement delegitimising nuclear weapons and setting in train a process for nuclear abolition.
+With the nuclear ban treaty likely to be completed later this year, non-nuclear states will have the opportunity to sign on to an agreement delegitimising nuclear weapons and setting in train a process for nuclear abolition.

 With its ongoing support for Extended Nuclear Deterrence, the Turnbull government is further aligning itself with the United States, even as president Donald Trump announces another US$52 billion in defence spending.
 When Malcolm Turnbull joins island leaders next September at the Pacific Islands Forum in Apia, Australia’s nuclear isolation will be fully on display.
 But the Marshall Islands, along with other neighbours, are likely to remind Australia of the folly of nuclear weapons. •